NostalgicGhoul/gfxtk/README.md

    are, OpenGL ES 2.0 was released in July of 2003, making it 18 years old at the time of writing this.
 These ancient APIs lack _many_ of the modern constructs and techniques used in gfxtk and the modern APIs it supports.

+### Why are multiple `MTLLibrary` used for each `Shader`?

+Originally, I planned to combine shaders into a single `shader.metal` when compiling the shaders in CMAKE.
+This plan fell through because `spirv-cross` is bugged and only generates code for the first entry point it finds.
+I don't currently have the energy to modify `spirv-cross` so I've taken the lazy choice for the time being.
+As far as I can tell, it _should_ be possible to create a single `VkShaderModule` by generating all shader stages with different entry point names (i.e. `-e new_main --source-name main`) then setting the entry points in code.
+I haven't tested it but I was able to generate the monolithic SPIR-V code for this.
+I only gave up on this idea when `spirv-cross` failed me.